-Arthur Andersen LLP served as the Company's independent public accountants for the fiscal year ended January 31, 1999, and has served in that capacity since the Company's incorporation in 1984.
-It is
+Arthur Andersen LLP served as the Company's independent public accountants for the fiscal year ended January 31, 2000, and has served in that capacity since the Company's incorporation in 1984.
+It is anticipated that representatives of Arthur Andersen LLP will be present at the Annual Meeting to respond to appropriate questions from shareholders and to make a statement if they desire to do so.

 The Board of Directors of the Company annually appoints the independent public accountants for the Company after receiving the recommendations of its Audit Committee.
-No recommendation of the Audit Committee has been made concerning the appointment of independent public accountants for the fiscal year ending January 31, 2000.
+No recommendation of the Audit Committee has been made concerning the appointment of independent public accountants for the fiscal year ending January 31, 2001.